 ii.
 “Our personal experience has confirmed us in the belief that it is good to sing unto the Lord; we have often felt like Luther when he said, ‘Come, let us sing a Psalm, and drive away the devil.’”
 (Spurgeon)

 c.
-To declare Your lovingkindness in the morning: Day and night proclaiming God’s lovingkindness (hesed, the great word for God’s loyal, covenant love) and faithfulness is another way to give thanks to the LORD.
+To declare Your lovingkindness in the morning: Proclaiming God’s lovingkindness (hesed, the great word for God’s loyal, covenant love) and faithfulness is another way to give thanks to the Lord.
 This declaration is not only to be made on the good days or nights, but every night.

 i.
 “The ‘mercy’ of God in promising salvation, and his ‘faithfulness’ in accomplishing it, are inexhaustible subjects for ‘morning and evening’ praises.”
 (Horne)